 Snacks & Magazines Program

-The amount that will be debited from the troop’s bank account is the final balance amount owed to Girl Scouts River Valleys that reflected in M2OS.
+The amount that will be withdrawn from the troop’s bank account is the final balance amount owed to Girl Scouts River Valleys that is reflected in M2OS.

-The first ACH debit will be calculated by multiplying $1 by the total packages received by the troop as of March 6, 2020, minus online direct ship orders.
+The first ACH withdrawal will be calculated by multiplying $1 by the total packages received by the troop as of March 11, 2022, minus any credit card payments made through Smart Cookies.

-- Example 1: If the troop’s Total Packages Received in Smart Cookies is 846 packages as of March 6, 2020, then Girl Scouts River Valleys will debit $846 from the troop’s bank account.
+Example 1: If the troop’s Total Packages Received in Smart Cookies is 846 packages as of March 11, 2022, then Girl Scouts River Valleys will withdrawal $846 from the troop’s bank account.

-Example 2: If the troop’s Total Packages Received in Smart Cookies is 846 packages as of March 6, 2020 and the troop had $200 in Smart Cookies Direct Ship orders, then Girl Scouts River Valleys will debit $646 from the troop’s bank account.
+Example 2: If the troop’s Total Packages Received in Smart Cookies is 846 packages as of March 11, 2022 and the troop had $200 in Smart Cookies Direct Ship, booth, and/or girl delivery credit card orders, then Girl Scouts River Valleys will withdrawal $646 from the troop’s bank account.

-On April 22, the second ACH debit will be the total that is in the Balance box on the Troop Balance Summary Report.
+On April 27, 2022, the final ACH withdrawal will be the total that is in the Balance box on the Troop Balance Summary Report.

 What if my troop’s bank account is not through Wells Fargo?

-Your troop’s bank account does not need to be through Wells Fargo for an ACH debit to be processed.
-An ACH debit can occur between any financial institutions.
+Your troop’s bank account does not need to be through Wells Fargo for an ACH withdrawal to be processed.
+An ACH withdrawal can occur between any financial institutions.